Switched-On Bach: Reception

-Switched-On Bach was met with a negative response from some classical music traditionalists, but gained popularity among many younger listeners.
+Switched-On Bach received negative reviews from some classical music traditionalists, but gained popularity among many younger listeners.
 In a retrospective review for AllMusic, Bruce Eder noted that Carlos' approach "was highly musical in ways that ordinary listeners could appreciate ... characterized by ... amazing sensitivity and finely wrought nuances, in timbre, tone, and expressiveness."
-Canadian pianist Glenn Gould spoke highly of Switched-On Bach, saying: "The whole record, in fact, is one of the most startling achievements of the recording industry in this generation and certainly one of the great feats in the history of 'keyboard' performance".
+The Canadian pianist Glenn Gould spoke highly of Switched-On Bach, saying: "The whole record, in fact, is one of the most startling achievements of the recording industry in this generation and certainly one of the great feats in the history of 'keyboard' performance."
+In 1972 Gould participated in the Columbia Records project Switched-Off Bach, which presented the same songs acoustically rather than electronically.

 In 1970, the album won three Grammy Awards: Best Classical Album, Best Classical Performance – Instrumental Soloist or Soloists (With or Without Orchestra), and Best Engineered Classical Recording.

 Influence

 Following the album's success, Moog received requests from producers and artists for his synthesizers.
 A number of other Moog synthesizer albums were released, such as Switched-On Rock by the Moog Machine, Music to Moog By by Gershon Kingsley, and The Moog Strikes Bach by Hans Wurman.
 Moog credited the album for demonstrating that synthesizers could be used for more than avant-garde music and sound effects.
 He said of the album's success:

 In 1972 Columbia Records released an orchestral album, Switched Off Bach, with the same track listing as Switched-On Bach.
-The producer Giorgio Moroder credits the album for bringing synthesizers to his attention.
+The producer Giorgio Moroder credits Carlos's Moog-based album for bringing synthesizers to his attention.
 Brian Wilson of the Beach Boys called it "one of the most electrifying albums I ever heard."
 It was inducted into the National Recording Registry in 2005.